gr997570/CSCI5709-Group12-S21/Mansi_Singh_README.md

 Below are the steps which were followed to deploy the application using command line interface.

-1. Execute `heroic create` to create an app on Heroku
+1. Execute `heroku create` to create an app on Heroku
 2. Run `heroku config:set NPM_CONFIG_PRODUCTION=false` to set the node server configuration
 3. Run `npm run build`
-4. Create a profile to Heroku
+4. Create and complete your profile on Heroku
-5. Push Github Repo with your changes to Heroku using these commands- `git add Procfile`, `git commit -a -m "Configuration to deploy on Heroku", ` git push heroku master`
+5. Push your Github Repo to Heroku using these commands- `git add Procfile`, `git commit -a -m "Configuration to deploy on Heroku", `git push heroku master`

 ## Built With